Causal Discovery with Unobserved Confounding and non-Gaussian Data: Graph estimation algorithm

 \subsection{Practical concerns}

 For any BAP, identification with population values holds for all but a null set of $B$ and error moments.
 This set includes any of parameters where the direct marginal effect of $u$ on $v$ might vanish for some $u \in pa(v)$.
 Existing results on distributional equivalence of BAPS with Gaussian errors \citep{nowzohour2017greedy} imply that error moments which correspond to some Gaussian distribution also must be avoided.
-For finite samples, accurate estimation would require strong faithfulness assumptions similar to the conditions studied in \citet{uhler2013geometry}.
+For finite samples, accurate estimation would require an analogue to the strong faithfulness conditions studied in \citet{uhler2013geometry}.
 However, the typical Gaussian strong faithfulness condition only regards the linear coefficients and error covariances, while we additionally require that the higher order moments of the errors are sufficiently non-Gaussian.
-As we see in the simulations, when the errors come from a multivariate $T$ distribution which are not too different from a Gaussian, performance may suffer drastically.
+As we see in the simulations, when the errors come from a multivariate $T$ distribution which are not too different from a Gaussian, performance may suffer considerably.

 Throughout the proof, we examine high order moments as a proxy for independence.
 Since these quantities are polynomials of the parameters, it allows us to make algebraic arguments that facilitate the analysis.
 However, in practice, one could use any non-parametric independence test instead \citep{gretton2005measuring, szekely2009dist, bergsma2014consistent, pfister2018independence}.
-In initial experiments, we find this also works well, particularly when the errors are not too different from a Gaussian distribution.
-However, simply calculating the statistic typically is at least $O(n^2)$ rendering the permutation or bootstrap procedures required for calibrating a null distribution prohibitively expensive.
-Thus, we ultimately choose an implementation which is tied to the theoretical analysis and test whether moments are zero or non-zero.
-In practice, a specific value of $K$ must be selected.
-This should correspond to a moment of the errors which is not consistent with the Gaussian distribution.
-One could test $\E(\gamma_c^{k-1}\gamma_v) = 0 $ for all $k =\{3, \ldots, K\}$ for some arbitrarily large $K$, but in practice, using a larger value of $K$ requires more samples for accurate testing.
+In Section~\ref{sec:numericalResults}, we use dHSIC~\citep{pfister2018independence} which performs well when the sample size is small.
+However, simply calculating the statistic requires $O(n^2)$ time rendering the permutation or bootstrap procedures required for calibrating a null distribution prohibitively expensive; we thus use the ``gamma approximation'' to the null distribution.
+However, even this becomes infeasible for $n > 2000$ and $p = 6$.